 The previous Diagnostic Quality and Safety Committee agreed that all areas of measurement discussed above are important aspects of diagnostic quality and safety and should continue to be explored to help clinicians and healthcare researchers learn more about improving diagnostic performance.
-The environmental scan confirmed that the high-priority areas for future measurement development identified by the 2016-17 Committee - including timeliness of diagnostic errors, and patient experience of diagnostic care - remain critical to measuring and reducing diagnostic errors.
+The environmental scan confirmed that the high-priority areas for future measurement development identified by the 2016-17 Committee-including timeliness of diagnosis, timeliness of test result follow-up, communication and hand-offs, patient-reported diagnostic errors, and patient experience of diagnostic care-remain critical to measuring and reducing diagnostic errors.
 The environmental scan did not yield any additional high-priority areas for future measure development, nor were any revisions to the existing high-priority areas for future measure development required.